 Jon Danielsson, Bjorn N. Jorgensen, Casper de Vries, and Xiaoguang Yang.
 2008.
 Optimal Portfolio Allocation Under the Probabilistic Risk Constraint and Incentives for Financial Innovation.
 Annals of Finance 4 (3): 345-367.

-John Jacob, Steven Rock, and David Weber.
+John Jacob, Steve Rock, and David Weber.
 2008.
 Do Analysts at Independent Research Firms Make Better Earnings Forecasts?
 Journal of Accounting, Auditing, and Finance 23-1, 23-61.

-Sundaresh Ramnath, Steven Rock, and Philip B. Shane.
+Sundaresh Ramnath, Steve Rock, and Philip B. Shane.
 2008.
 Financial Analysts' Forecasts and Stock Recommendations: A Review of the Research.
 Foundations and Trends in Finance 2 (4): 311-420.

-Sundaresh Ramnath, Steven Rock, and Philip B. Shane.
+Sundaresh Ramnath, Steve Rock, and Philip B. Shane.
 2008.
 Financial Analyst Forecasting Literature: A Taxonomy with Trends and Suggestions for Further Research.
 International Journal of Forecasting, 24: 34-75.

 Hui Chen and Fei Leng.
 2004.
 Pay-Performance Sensitivity in a Heterogeneous Managerial Labor Market.
 Journal of Management Accounting Research 16: 19-33.